Mike Baird: After politics

 In February 2017, Baird was appointed Chief Customer Officer at National Australia Bank.
-Baird was paid a total of A$2.29 million in 2018.
+He was paid a total of A$2.29 million in 2018.
 In 2019, NAB executives forfeited their short-term bonuses, resulting in Baird earning the lesser total of A$1.7 million for that year.
 At the end of the 2018/2019 financial year, Baird held A$500,000 of NAB stock as well as 67,888 NAB performance rights, worth A$1.59 million as of March 2020.
-In March 2020, it was reported that Baird would leave the company on 15 April 2020.
+In March 2020, it was reported that he would leave the company on 15 April 2020.
 In April 2020, Baird was appointed Chief Executive Officer of HammondCare, a Christian aged care provider of palliative and dementia care.

 In October 2021, Baird gave evidence to the Independent Commission Against Corruption regarding Gladys Berejiklian's relationship with disgraced Liberal MP Daryl Maguire.
 After leaving the ICAC, Baird stated he was "devastated" to have to give evidence about Berejiklian, who he described as a "close personal friend".

+In December 2024, Baird announced that he will join the Susan McKinnon Foundation and is moving to Melbourne.

+Cricket Australia

+In 2020, Baird joined the board of Cricket Australia.
+He was elevated to Cricket Australia chair in February 2023.

 Personal life

-Baird lives in Fairlight in northern Sydney and is married to wife Kerryn.
+Baird lives in Fairlight in Sydney’s northern beaches and is married to wife Kerryn.
 Together they have three children; Laura, Cate and Luke.
 His mother, Judy, who died in 2021 was in full-time care at the time of his appointment.
 His sister is journalist Julia Baird, presenter of ABC's The Drum TV program and a bestselling author.
 His younger brother, Steve Baird, is the CEO of International Justice Mission Australia.
 Baird is a long time friend of former Australian prime minister Tony Abbott and they regularly surf together off the Northern Beaches.
+Baird is a supporter of NRL club the Manly Warringah Sea Eagles.